Microsoft Lists for iOS & Android

 Work at Microsoft

-At Microsoft, I managed a team of designers that focussed on building file experiences in Microsoft Teams, consumer & enterprise versions of Microsoft Lists, and features for the Microsoft 365 suite.
+In the past, I have managed a team of designers that built file experiences in Microsoft Teams, consumer & enterprise versions of Microsoft Lists, and several features for the Microsoft 365 suite.
+As a Manager, I was accountable to deliver high-quality products and to build a culture of design excellence and better craft.

 Microsoft Lists